OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Using Burp via USB on a Jailbroken Device

-In section "Accessing the Device Shell" we've already learn how we can use iproxy to use SSH via USB.
+In the section "Accessing the Device Shell" we've already learned how we can use iproxy to use SSH via USB.
 When doing dynamic analysis, it's interesting to use the SSH connection to route our traffic to Burp that is running on our computer.
 Let's get started:

 First we need to use iproxy to make SSH from iOS available on localhost.